OCA/sale-workflow/sale_order_line_menu/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Adds a menu item to list all Sales order lines.
+Adds a menu item and some views to navigate through Sale Order lines.

 **Table of contents**